Macro Crash Radar V3

 Stage Phase Typical signals Status

-1 Internal Weakness Market Breadth Stress ACTIVE
+1 Internal Weakness Market Breadth Stress CONFIRMED

 4 Credit Confirmation Credit Stress (HY spreads) INACTIVE